softwarecrafts/naptime/README.md

 - we have normal oauth2 to google to sign up.. this is done.
 - how do we auth with the graphQL

+- remove accounts if a user removes social connection

 # May 2021

 1. User signs up with Google